Awareness

 Talking about how you feel with a trusted person can bring emotional relief and sometimes a fresh perspective.
 Telling your story can feel empowering.
 If you don’t have anyone in real life you can speak to, PANDA is always here to listen on 1300 726 306 Monday to Saturday.

-For example, a warm bath, cuddling your pet, listening to music.
 Let go of anything that isn’t a priority at this time (e.g. folding washing) and replace it with something that will lift your spirits.
-Filling your wellbeing cup regularly with things like this can help you replenish your reserves so that you have some mental energy to draw upon when you’re facing a challenge.
+Filling your wellbeing cup with regular mood boosters, such as listening to music or taking a walk outside, can sustain you in small, practical everyday ways so that you have some mental energy to draw on whenever you’re facing a challenge.

-Try to also to avoid or limit things that can negatively impact your mental health and ability to cope such as alcohol or drugs.
+Try to avoid or limit things that can negatively impact your mental health and ability to cope such as alcohol or drugs.

 Hope for the future